trevorkafka/notes/content/Combinations and Permutations.md

 - $_nC_1 = n$ and $_nC_{n-1} = n$
 - $_nC_0 + {}_nC_1 + {}_nC_2 + \cdots + {}_nC_n = 2^n$

+## Combinations and Pascal's Triangle
 There is a relationship between the combination numbers and the entries of Pascal's triangle, as shown below.
+Corresponding entries in each triangle are equal in value to each other.

 $$
 \begin{array}{ c c c }